Pakistan Telecommunication Authority: NGMS/5G Spectrum Auction 2026

+PTA officially awarded the spectrum licenses to all participating operators on 19 March 2026, allowing the roll-out of 5G services to the general public.

-Censorship and Blocked Content
+Censorship and blocked content

 Censorship and surveillance

 PTA has allegedly played a central role in internet censorship and mass surveillance in Pakistan.
 It has directed telecom providers to implement systems like the Lawful Intercept Management System (LIMS), enabling monitoring of millions of mobile phones, with providers reportedly required to allow surveillance of up to two per cent of their user base.
 PTA has also overseen the deployment of the Web Monitoring System (WMS), an internet traffic inspection tool capable of blocking millions of active sessions, which replaced an earlier system installed in 2018.
 This infrastructure, involving companies such as Geedge Networks, Niagara Networks, Thales, and New H3C Technologies, is reported to resemble China’s “Great Firewall.”
 Since the Prevention of Electronic Crimes Act (PECA) was passed in 2016, PTA has allegedly blocked over 1.4 million URLs, often without notifying users, and has regularly authorized internet shutdowns and bandwidth throttling, especially during politically sensitive periods.
 PTA’s role reportedly includes managing surveillance data through systems like the Monitoring Centre Next Generation (McNG), raising concerns about transparency, privacy, and freedom of expression.
 Further expansion of surveillance powers is anticipated with the enactment of the Digital Nation Pakistan Act 2025.

-Blocked Content
+Blocked content

 PUBG Controversy

-In July 2020, PTA banned the online game PlayerUnknown's Battlegrounds.
+In July 2020, PTA banned the online game PlayerUnknown's Battlegrounds as some clerics state the marriage contract of those playing is voided.
 Millions of Social media users of Pakistan have flooded sites like Facebook, Twitter and have shown overwhelming support for PUBG (PlayerUnknown's Battlegrounds).
 In response, PTA lifted ban on the popular online game.